Surface group representations in ${\rm SL}_2({\mathbb C})$ with finite mapping class orbits: Proof of the main results

-Suppose that $\rho: \pi_1(\Sigma_{1,2}) \to \SL_2(\C)$ is a representation satisfying the hypothesis of the proposition.
+\begin{proof}[Proof of Proposition \ref{prop-s12}] Suppose that $\rho\,:\, \pi_1(\Sigma_{1,2})\,\to\, \SL_2(\C)$ is a representation satisfying the hypothesis of the proposition.
 We may assume that $\rho$ is irreducible, since otherwise the result is clear.

 Moreover, we may assume that the restriction of $\rho$ to any one-holed torus subsurface of $\Sigma_{1,2}$ is semisimple.
-Indeed, otherwise, we may choose an optimal sequence $(a_1,b_1,c_1,c_2)$ of generators of $\pi_1(\Sigma)$ such that the restriction of $\rho$ to the one-holed torus $\Sigma'\subset\Sigma$ associated to the pair $(a_1,b_1)$ is upper triangular, with the boundary loop $c=c_1c_2$ having non-central parabolic monodromy.
+Indeed, otherwise, we may choose an optimal sequence $(a_1,\,b_1,\,c_1,\,c_2)$ of generators of $\pi_1(\Sigma)$ such that the restriction of $\rho$ to the one-holed torus $\Sigma'\,\subset\,\Sigma$ associated to the pair $(a_1,\,b_1)$ is upper triangular, with the boundary loop $c\,=\,c_1c_2$ having non-central parabolic monodromy.
 The irreducibility of $\rho$ then implies that $\rho(c_1)$ and $\rho(c_2)$ cannot be upper triangular.
 But then an argument as in part (b) of the proof of Lemma \ref{type3} shows that the restriction $\rho|\Sigma'$ is reducible and moreover $\rho(a_1)$ and $\rho(b_1)$ are parabolic, whence they must both be central and $\rho(c)$ is also central; a contradiction.

-Thus, in what follows, $\rho: \pi_1(\Sigma_{1,2}) \to \SL_2(\C)$ is an irreducible representation satisfying the hypothesis of the proposition, with the property that its restriction to every one-holed torus subsurface is semisimple.
-We shall also assume that none of the nonseparating simple loops have central monodromy, since otherwise (using the preferred presentation of $\pi_1(\Sigma_{1,2})$ given above) we reduce to the case of one-holed torus, treated in Lemma \ref{lem-s11}.
+Thus, in what follows, $\rho\,:\, \pi_1(\Sigma_{1,2}) \,\to\, \SL_2(\C)$ is an irreducible representation satisfying the hypothesis of the proposition, with the property that its restriction to every one-holed torus subsurface is semisimple.
+We may further assume that none of the nonseparating simple loops have central monodromy.
+Indeed, suppose we have a nonseparating simple loop $u$ such that $\rho(u)$ is central.
+Completing $u$ to a sequence $(u,\,x,\,y)$ giving a preferred presentation of $\pi_1(\Sigma_{1,2})$ above, it then suffices to show that the restriction of $\rho$ to the subsurface $\Sigma(x,y)\,\subset\,\Sigma $ of genus one with one boundary curve is unitarizable, which is treated in Lemma \ref{lem-s11}.

-Let us write $U = \rho (u)$, $X = \rho (x)$, and $Y = \rho (y)$ for the presentation of $\pi_1(\Sigma_{1,2})$ given above.
+Let us write $U \,=\, \rho (u)$, $X\, =\, \rho (x)$, and $Y\, =\, \rho (y)$ for the presentation of $\pi_1(\Sigma_{1,2})$ given above.
 By Lemma \ref{lem-s11}, the elements $U, X, Y$ have coplanar, pairwise intersecting axes.
 We call the common plane $P$.
 Let $p$ be the intersection point of the axes of $X$ and $Y$.
 It suffices to prove that $U$ fixes $p$ as well, that is, the axis of $U$ also passes through $p$.
 Assume that the axis of $U$ does not pass through $p$; we shall eventually reach a contradiction.